iamshubhamj/ProductBasket/README.md

 1 : oracle DB  <br />
 2 : Node Envoiroment  <br />
 3 : Clone the folder into your System  <br />
+4 : Unzip Folder <br />
-4 : Go inside folder and run into CMD.  <br />
+5 : Go inside folder and run into CMD.  <br />
-5 : npm install  <br />
+6 : npm install  <br />
-6 : Goto project Structure inside server/datasource.json change the connection ip with your system IP.Also configure user and password to connect from schema <br />
+7 : Goto project Structure inside server/datasource.json change the connection ip with your system IP.Also configure user and password to connect from schema <br />
-7 : For creating Tabel with script into oracle change Tabel Name into server/bin/create_tabel.js and Run.  <br />
+8 : For creating Tabel with script into oracle change Tabel Name into server/bin/create_tabel.js and Run.  <br />
-8 : nodemon .  <br />
+9 : nodemon .  <br />
 Product will start listening on the port number 3000.  <br /> Web server listening at: http://localhost:3000  <br />
 Browse your REST API at http://localhost:3000/explorer  <br />